snehilvj/dmc-docs/docs/migration/notification-migration.md

 .. toc::

-Starting in `dash-mantine-components` v2.0.0, the notification system has been redesigned to align more closely with Mantine’s native implementation.
+Starting in `dash-mantine-components` v2.0.0, the notification system has been redesigned to align more closely with Mantine’s implementation.
 The `NotificationProvider` and `Notification` components are now deprecated and will be removed in a future release.
-The new `NotificationContainer` provides a simpler and more declarative way to manage notifications.

 See the [new Notification documentation](components/notification) for more details.